jwiedeman/react-gtm-kit/docs/governance/privacy.md

 - Privacy counsel should review any new tracking scenario before it moves to production.
 - Re-run the consent end-to-end tests quarterly and whenever regulations change.
 - Capture approvals and outstanding issues in the project risk log (`docs/governance/risk-log.md`).
+- Maintain a **sign-off checklist** per release: privacy notice copy reviewed, consent presets validated for covered regions, DNS/DSR routing confirmed, and DPIA re-run when new identifiers are introduced.
+- Store evidence of sign-off (counsel email or ticket link) alongside the release tag to support audits.